The Asymptotic Structure of Monopoles in R^3, Calorons, and ALF Instantons: k -centered Taub-NUT

 and

 Corollary \ref{coro1} extends to this context to give us $\lim_{R\to\infty}S_I(R) = 0$.
 Corollary \ref{moseri} and Lemma \ref{goodcoro} also extend to this context with minor changes, as we now show.
-Changing the symbol $\Phi$ to $\Psi$ in \cite[Section 4.2]{First} to avoid confusion with the Higgs fields of preceding sections, we define for sections $\psi$ of a Hermitian vector bundle over $M$,
+Changing the symbol $\Phi$ used in \cite[Section 4.2]{First} to $\Psi$ in order to avoid confusion with the Higgs fields of preceding sections, we define for sections $\psi$ of a hermitian vector bundle over $TN_k$,